-During this time Dr. Delany developed particular expertise in emergency care in the shelter, development of foster programs, neonatal/pediatric medicine, soft tissue surgery, high volume/high quality spay neuter, pediatric spay neuter, foster program creation and management, live release program implementation, the use of technology – including shelter database systems – to collect vital information on shelter performance, and the use of statistics to analyze and improve outcomes for animals.
+During her time at this high-volume shelter (intake of 24,000 animals a year) and later based out of Yolo County Animal Services, Dr. Delany developed particular expertise in animal shelter population management, animal behavior/training and environmental enrichment, community cat program creation/implementation, emergency care, neonatal/pediatric medicine, soft tissue surgery, high volume/high quality and pediatric spay neuter, foster program creation and management, live release program implementation, the use of technology to collect vital information on shelter performance, and the use of statistics to analyze and improve outcomes for animals and overall shelter operations.

-In addition to all of these animal activities, Dr. Delany is a self-admitted computer nerd and loves working with high tech toys, software, apps and other computer related devices.
+Dr. Delany has a special interest in animal behavior and positive reinforcement training.
+She practices clicker training with all of her animals – including her 4 dogs, 1 cat, 2 Bactrian Camels, 3 miniature donkeys, and 17.2 hand, 1,800 lb Percheron draft horse.
+Dr. Delany is a self-professed computer nerd who loves working with high tech toys, software, apps and other computer related devices.
 You can email her at email@example.com.

 - DVM, UC Davis School of Veterinary Medicine

 - First Shelter Veterinarian ever employed by Sacramento County Animal Care and Regulation in Sacramento, CA.